Your Calgary Home Service Pros

 Ductless Mini Split Air Conditioner

-A ductless mini split air conditioner operates on the same principles as a split AC system, except that they do not require venting for distribution.
+A ductless mini split air conditioner operates on the same principles as a split AC system, except that it does not require venting for distribution.

 Individual indoor AC units are placed in specific areas, providing cooling for the room.
 The indoor units can be controlled individually, allowing different temperatures in each zone.